“Free” is a word we hear with increasing frequency. In this context, we are referring to the “free” upgrade to Windows 10.

 In a slide contained within the Windows 10 Revenue Recognition PowerPoint presentation, the small print reads “which can range from two to four years.”
 It goes on to say device life is determined by customer type, and that deferral periods may vary.

 It isn’t definitive, of course, but if the update cycle becomes monetized after two to four years, Microsoft will have captured a generation of new Windows users without fully explaining exactly what’ll happen at the end of time.
-You can check the slides out here (direct download), and see what you think.

 It raises the very serious and extremely valid question of what happens afterwards?